supernova4869/s_mmpbsa/gmx-rs-tools/NOTES.md

 in-line progress output, so those newlines are dropped here; without them the tools would emit blank lines that have no counterpart in the original output.

+### Parallel decoding and encoding

+A conversion is a pipeline of four steps — read, decode, process, encode — and the codec at both ends is pure CPU work that dominated the runtime of a large trajectory.
+Both ends now run on a worker pool (`decode.rs` and `TrxWriter` in `trx.rs`):

+* `decode::ParallelSource` reads the raw frames in one thread, so that the disk stays busy, and decodes a batch of 16 frames with `rayon`; the frames are handed over in input order through a bounded channel (`DECODE_DEPTH`, 32 frames), which keeps the memory of the pipeline bounded.
+* `TrxWriter` collects the frames handed to `write_frame()` and encodes them in batches of 16.
+The encoders hold no state across frames, so the batch can be encoded in any order and is then written in input order.
+* The pool is the global pool of `rayon`, so the thread count is whatever the host program configured: s_mmpbsa sizes it from `n_kernels` in its `settings.ini`, which is what makes that setting control the trajectory codec too.
+The standalone tools use one thread per CPU, or `RAYON_NUM_THREADS` when it is set; a pool of one thread keeps the old single threaded path.
+* The frame processing between the two stages stays in the calling thread: it is what carries the state of `-pbc nojump` and `-fit progressive`, and it is usually hidden behind the reading anyway.

+Measured on a 27 GB, 50 000 frame trajectory (34578 atoms, spinning disk):
+`-b 0 -e 2000 -pbc whole` takes 19.4 s per 1002 frames with one core and 6.8 s with the pool; a window deep in the file (`-b 20000`), where the frames before the window have to be read and discarded, goes from 62.2 s to 14.4 s.
+Larger windows become disk bound: 5002 frames (2.9 GB in and out) take 26-33 s for every pool size.
+The output of both paths is byte identical.

+`TrxWriter::write_frame` therefore takes the frame by value (it may be encoded after the call returns), and `set_index()` / `set_precision()` replace the fields that used to be matched from the enum.

 ### Frame progress

 Instead of the in-line `\rReading frame ...` line of GROMACS, the streaming